MileHacker Logo

 Festivals & Unique Concepts

-• Sant Sebastià (January): Palma's patron saint festival with shows and bonfires.
+• Sant Sebastià (January): Palma's the protecting saint festival with concerts and bonfires.

 • Nit de l'Art (September): Art galleries open late, with street performances.